Chapter 6 Generalised Linear Models (GLMs)

 - Discrete data such as counts and proportions

-To some extent these shortcomings can be solved by transforming the data.
-But often it will be better to extend the linear model in the form of a GLM.
-In this course we use GLMs that are based on mathematics similar to the linear model to estimate the parameters, so we do not go into the particularities here.
+To some extent these shortcomings can be solved by transforming the data or by weighted regression.
+But often it will be more straight forward to extend the linear model in the form of a GLM.
+In this course, we use GLMs that are based on mathematics similar to the linear model to estimate the parameters, so we do not go into the particularities here.
 In my course Applied Statistical Modelling in the summer term we extend the realm of possible model choices even further.

 # load birds data